SzymonAuguscik/Cryptocurrency/README.md

 Main object in simulation.
 It consists of participants, transactions and ledgers.
 Initial data is created automatically.
 ### Ledger
 List of transactions.
-It stores all transaction authorized in certain time and is secured with 256-SHA sign depending on ledger's body.
+It stores all transactions authorized in certain time and is secured with 256-SHA sign depending on ledger's body.
 ### Transaction
 Registered cash flow between two participants.
-It must be signed by sender.
+It must be signed by a sender.
 ### Participant
 A trader.
 Everyone can send and get limited amount of money but being in the red is forbidden.